vgitton/fast-inflation/doxygen/readme.md

 [TOC]

-This repository provides the code associated to the paper *Title todo*, Victor Gitton, Renato Renner, *arXiv link todo*.
+This documentation is associated to the [fast-inflation](https://github.com/vgitton/fast-inflation) repository and to the paper *Title todo*, Victor Gitton, Renato Renner, *arXiv link todo*.

 \todo Add link to article